Delors/Lectures/ds-basic-concepts/folien.en.rst

-Problems when the Time is not correct
+Problems when the time is not correct
 --------------------------------------------------------------------------------

 .. epigraph::